Norco Fasted Run – 2.5mi, 1,017 ft Gain

 | Time Since Last Meal | 14 hrs |

-| Sleep Quality | Good |
+| Sleep Quality | Poor |

-| Autophagy Outcome | Mild |
+| Autophagy Outcome | Strong |

-| Instrumentation | Environmental and physiological data verified using wearable telemetry and metabolic sensing devices. |
+| Instrumentation | Environmental and physiological data verified using wearable telemetry and metabolic sensing devices |

 | Data Source | TrailGenic proprietary tracked information recorded per hike.
 For research partnerships, licensing, or data access inquiries, please contact us. |